Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals

 \subsection{Comparing the categories of coarse median algebras and coarse median spaces}

-In the spirit of Section \ref{The coarse median (space) category} we now consider the category of bounded valency coarse median algebras.
-A \emph{coarse median algebra map} from $(X, \mu_X)$ to $(Y, \mu_Y)$ is defined to be a finite-to-$1$ map $f:X\to Y$ such that
+In the spirit of Section \ref{The coarse median (space) category}, we now consider the category of bounded valency coarse median algebras.
+By analogy with the notion of coarse median map, we define a \emph{coarse median algebra homomorphism} from $(X, \mu_X)$ to $(Y, \mu_Y)$ to be a function $f:X\to Y$ such that